alpine9000/squirt/README.md

 where `Work:Incoming/` is the destination folder you want `squirtd` to write files.

 ## squirting a file

+client usage is as follows:

+    squirt filename hostname

 See below for a demo of squirting a 5mb file to my real Amiga 500 with an XSurf-500